SCCL Rules and Procedures

 Promotion & Relegation

-- There will be promotion and relegation within the Premier level.
-In groups of more than eight teams, two teams will be promoted, and two teams will be relegated each season.
+There will be promotion and relegation across all divisions (Champions League and Premier levels) in an age group.
+In divisions of more than eight teams, two teams will be promoted, and two teams will be relegated each season.
 In groups of eight or less, there will be only one team promoted and one team relegated each season.
 The SCCL Board of Directors reserve the right to adjust and ensure appropriately competitive divisions.

-- For 13U - 14U there are two seasons/year --- fall and spring.
-There is no promotion into the club based division at the end of the Spring season
+For 13U - 14U there are two seasons/year --- fall and spring.
+Promotion and Relegation will occur between the two seasons.

 Club pass may be used to assign up to five (5) players for ALL age groups (updated 8/1/21, due to Covid-19), following the guidelines below: